imvasen/dotfiles/README.md

 preferred flavor is the one [Grégory Pakosz][gregory] adds.
 I found his [tmux repo][gregory-tmux] superb.

+> In order for tmux to work with treemux extension, you need to install
+> `pynvim` in your python environment.
+For MacOS with brew, you can use:
+> `pip --break-system-packages install pynvim`.

 ## Thanks

 This repository was inspired by all those open source dotfiles around.